Threat Intelligence and Cake - The Tenuous Link

 - To gain maximum value from the upper pyramid you need in-house specialists with the knowledge and passion to digest the context, the TTPs and the situational awareness generated from these private threat intel reports.

 - Threat Intelligence comes in many forms.
 Before paying, do your due diligence and read the section on Commercial Threat Feeds above.

 - Remember, depending on your region and the nature of your business, you may NOT receive all the threat intel from a particular vendor, especially when it comes to intelligence from state actors.
 This is a tiny but crucial point.

 - Regulations, yes, like the GDPR, demand that organisations be breach ready.
 As I discuss and teach in my UK-Government GCHQ certified CIPR course, early detection is a key ingredient of being data-breach ready.
 Threat intelligence is one very effective way of building effective early detection mechanisms.

 Start Your Response Planning Now!

-To begin planning your incident you can download our Cyber Incident Planning & Response mind map here.
-We also created a Action Checklist to help you on your journey.
+To begin planning your incident response, you can download our Cyber Incident Planning & Response mind-map here.
+We also created an Action Checklist to help you on your journey.
 You can download the checklist here.